General Dentists in Atlanta, GA

 Tooth Extractions

 Tooth extractions may become necessary when decay has begun to affect the function and internal health of a tooth, which can pose a risk of infection to other teeth.
-Infected teeth and decay should always be avoided with a strong oral health regiment as well as by avoiding surgery foods and beverages.
 When it comes to pediatric cases, however, kids may also require extractions due to a tooth causing crowding in the mouth (the most common example of these teeth would be “wisdom teeth”) or rare cases of children being born with “extra” teeth.
-In both of these cases, these teeth can be extracted before they erupt to avoid these teeth causing complications with the eruption of other adult teeth.
+In those cases, the teeth can be extracted before they erupt to prevent complications with the eruption of other adult teeth.
 Cases of teeth needing to be extracted would be first identified during a consultation or routine exam or hygiene appointment with our team.
 Then, we would formulate a treatment plan and schedule upcoming visits to proceed with an extraction, if this is the best possible treatment route for your child’s oral health.
-Here are some helpful post-extraction tips and guidelines for patients to best help your child heal:

-• Do not allow your child to drink with a straw,
+• Do not allow your child to drink with a straw

-• Do not allow your child to aggressively rinse their mouth out with water,
+• Do not allow your child to aggressively rinse their mouth out with water

 • Provide a soft food diet of soups and similar foods, and avoid any foods that are hard or crunchy.